-The latest edition of the Oxford Dictionary of Astronomy appeared at the start of 2012.
-It contains some 4,300 entries on all aspects of astronomy, astrophysics, and space science, written by a team of specialist contributors, both amateur and professional, under my editorship.
+The third edition of the Oxford Dictionary of Astronomy was published online and as an eBook in 2018 February; there is no longer a printed edition.
+The dictionary contains some 4,300 entries on all aspects of astronomy, astrophysics, and space science, written by a team of specialist contributors, both amateur and professional, under my editorship.

 The size of the Dictionary has steadily grown since it was first published in 1997, when it contained nearly 4,000 entries.
 A heavily revised version appeared in 2003 in which the number of entries increased to over 4,000.
 In 2004 that revised edition was reprinted with further updates, mostly concerning space missions and observatories.

 A second edition of the Dictionary was published in September 2007.
 For this, all entries were reviewed by a team of specialists, mostly different from those who had written the original entries.
 A new departure for this edition was the inclusion of URLs of websites, notably for space missions, observatories, various other institutions, and online catalogues.
 This 2007 second edition incorporated over 160 new entries, although some existing minor ones, particularly for small planetary satellites, were deleted.